 2.1 Raw materials

-The main raw materials used for the development of protein drink products were moth bean and Kodo millet.
 Moth bean and kodo millet were procured directly from the Regional Cooperative Organic Farmer’s Association Federation Limited, Davanagere, Karnataka, India.
 The other ingredients used in the study like jaggery, cardamom, etc., were procured from local supermarkets.
 The samples were cleaned thoroughly packed in polyethylene bags and stored at ambient temperature

 Table 1: Equipment and Machines